Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/516_Longest_Palindromic_Subsequence.md

 __Be careful about subsequence vs substring!
 This is the first thing you need to get clarification from interviwer.__

+Here is a problem looking for [longest palindromic substring](https://leetcode.com/problems/longest-palindromic-substring/description/).
+Please ponder the difference between these two problems.

 ### Solution 1